 Upon arriving to the lowlands, the female Giant tortoise will begin surveying the land for a spot to lay her eggs in.
 Upon finding an area of land that seems safe enough, the giant tortoise eggs will be deposited, but not before the female spends the better part of a day (sometimes even multiple days) using her strong back legs to create a hole that’s large enough (30 cm/1 ft deep) to hold and incubate her eggs.
 After laying the eggs, the female giant tortoise will use her legs and own urine to create mud that she will then use to seal and plug the hole that contains some 2-16 eggs.
 Upon sealing the hole, the mother giant tortoise will leave the site, most likely never to see her offspring again.

 It will take anywhere between 4-8 months for the baby giant tortoises to develop inside of their eggs, and will typically begin to hatch anywhere between this time of the year and April.
 After hatching underground, it will take them up to a month to dig themselves out of their hole in order to reach the surface of the Earth.
 The hatchling will typically weigh no more than 80 g/2.8 oz and be no more than 6 cm/2.4 inches in length.
-Galapagos giant tortoises will grow up to weigh 225 kg/500 lb later on in their adult lives – a whopping thousandfold increase in both weight and size for these tiny little babies.
+The Galapagos giant tortoise baby will grow up to weigh 225 kg/500 lb later on in their adult lives – a whopping thousandfold increase in both weight and size for these tiny little babies.

 The sex of the babies is highly contingent on the weather, as warmer temperatures will produce more females while colder temperatures will lead to more males emerging.
 We humans won’t actually be able to be distinguish the sex of giant tortoises until 15 years after they’ve been born.